 I got extra batteries for my cordless tools, but I could never remember which battery was newly charged and which was run down.
 Now I can easily tell them apart because I painted a number on each battery with my kid’s white nail polish.
-It dries fast and is— you got it—“tough as nails.” — Tom Baker.
-Plus: Learn how to double the life of your car battery.
+It dries fast and is, you got it, “tough as nails.” — Tom Baker.
+Speaking of batteries, here’s how to double the life of your car battery.

 Safety Gear You’ll Never Forget

 My husband is always hounding me about wearing eye protection whenever I use power tools.
 (Admittedly, I could be more diligent about it.)
 So, he recently glued some small magnets to several pairs of safety glasses and stuck them on all the power tools in our garage that have metal housings.
 Now it’s fast and easy for me to grab the glasses when I need them, and I’m reminded that my husband loves me. — Lisa Yanda.
 Here’s the other must-have safety gear every DIYer should own.

 I find the best way to protect my cast-iron table saw top is to occasionally rub on a coat of paste wax.
 This gives me a nice, slick top for easier material feeding, and if I drip glue on the surface, it won’t stick.
 It also helps prevent surface rust when the air is humid. — Jack Linden

 The best part about this simple workbench is that you can fold it up and out of the way when you’re not using it.
 Click here to check out the plans, tech art and video tutorial for this project.

 Better Shop Shelves